gzuidhof/cad/assignment8/report.md

 ![](https://raw.githubusercontent.com/gzuidhof/cad/master/assignment8/wemustgodeeper.png)

 An easy way to improve the performance of our networks is by performing test time augmentation (TTA).
-Other obvious ways are ensembling multiple networks.
+Another obvious way is ensembling multiple networks and applying better regularization (our selected lambda values are likely not optimal).